Art Basel Paris: History

-FIAC had long been the flagship French art fair, until a surprise announcement from the management company of the Grand Palais in January 2022 that Art Basel's parent company would instead take the calendar slot later that year.
+In January 2022, the management company of the Grand Palais announced that the parent company of the art fair Art Basel would host an art fair in the venue in October.
+The Foire Internationale d'Art Contemporain (FIAC), which had long been the flagship French art fair, had traditionally used the venue that time of year.

-The announcement that the native-run FIAC being displaced by a Swiss-managed art fair was met with shock and ambivalence by the Paris-based art community as it meant the demise of a cornerstone of Paris art scene.
+The announcement that the native-run FIAC was being displaced by a Swiss-managed art fair was met with shock and ambivalence by the Paris-based art community as it meant the demise of a cornerstone of Paris art scene.
 Philippe Boutté, a Parisian gallery director, called it "sad and violent".
+In response to the change, the organizers of FIAC, RX Group, released a statement that it: "strongly regrets this decision taken abruptly by the public institution, at the end of a procedure which RX believes was hasty and flawed."
+Michel Filzi, the president of RX France, said in the statement, “This is a huge disappointment for our teams and all the clients and partners who support us."

 Initially the conference was named Paris+ par Art Basel in large part because the seven-year contract between Grand Palais management company and the management of Art Basel stipulated that the fair should not be branded "Art Basel, Paris".
+French branding agency Yorgo & Company helped the Swiss organizers create the name “Paris+”, which was officially pronounced paree ploos.
+The + in the name was said to indicate a commitment to bridging the different creative industries, from fine arts to cinema and fashion.
+The original name of the fair was widely derided as awkward.

-Nonetheless, the fair was fully branded Art Basel Paris starting in 2024.
+Paris+ par Art Basel attracted higher-end galleries and higher-priced works than FIAC was known for.
+Gallerists said that they had sale prices they had never experienced in the FIAC days.
+The fair was fully re-branded as Art Basel Paris starting in 2024.

+The first director of the event was Clément Delépine, who was the former co-director of Paris Internationale, a highly regarded fair for emerging artists.
+Art Basel also announced that Jennifer Flay, the long-serving director of FIAC, would join the Paris+’s management team as president of the fair’s advisory board in March 2023.

 As the Paris fair under Art Basel management became more established, it began to pull high-end American collectors away from the flagship Swiss fair.
 Art Basel management noted that is in part because Americans preferred the Paris in the fall over a mid-sized Swiss city in the summer.

+Karim Crippa became the director of the fair in November 2025 after the departure of Delépine.